FLTravieso/XBike/README.md

 2. Allow always location tracking.

 ### **Start a Ride**
+1. Tap the `+` button in the navigation bar.
-1. Tap `Start` to begin tracking.
+2. Tap `Start` to begin tracking.
-2. Move around to record distance.
+3. Move around to record distance.
 **(If running in iOS Simulator go to Debug → Location and select: City Bicycle Ride, City Run or Freeway Drive before tapping start).**

 ### **End a Ride**